walton8992/Final_submission/README.md

 The utilities folder is needed to load and test the data.
 This can be done another way as long as it is in a "melted dictionary" format.
 That is, for each site as the key, the item of the dictionary is a dataframe of 4 columns:
 	name(site), datatime, variable [EFsmall, EFlarge, BEsmall, BElarge You should be then able to run the CPDE_ensemble method, or the autocoder_tire main.

+When running CPDE detection MAKESURE  to download the ruptuers files from folder.
+This includes the CPDE detection methodlogy